molpopgen/fwdpy11/doc/pages/working_with_genotypes_trees.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Let's get the derived mutation frequency spectrum at neutral and selected sites for the first fify nodes in the population generated in :ref:`introexample`.
+Let's get the derived mutation frequency spectrum at neutral and selected sites for the first fifty nodes in the population generated in :ref:`introexample`.
 To do so, we use :class:`fwdpy11.VariantIterator` to traverse each mutation:

 .. ipython:: python